ttran799/seasonal-calendar/README.md

 - For the column "Summary" the option "Enhanced Rich Text" has to be activated manually.
 Go to the SharePoint list > Summary > Column Settings > Edit > More Options > "Use enhanced rich...": Yes > Save
 - For the column "PublishDate" and "UpdatedDate" the times, as well as the friendly format must NOT be included.
 PublishDate & UpdatedDate > Include Time = No > Friendly format = No > Save

 3. Import of the "RoadmapRSSFlow" flow.
 The "Guide_ImportFlow" guide can be used again for this.
-You can activate the flow after importing it, the list should be filled with all entries of this year, because you running the Flow for the first time.
-After that and for the best performance you should edit the flow to always run on the 1st of a month, to set this up: Edit the Flow > Click on the Action "Recurrence" > Show advanced options > Start time: 2022-XX-01T00:00:00 > Save (XX should be the next upcoming month e.g. If today is 18th June 2022, Start time should be 2022-07-01T00:00:00.
-This flow repeats itself every month to add all entries of the previous month to the list.

-Important:
-- When importing, the connector for RSS must be created, use the same steps as for the SharePoint connector.
-- After the import, make sure to select the correct SharePoint page in the flow.
+When importing, the connector for RSS must be created, use the same steps as for the SharePoint connector.
+Now you need to change the necessary actions.
+You need to make sure to select the correct SharePoint page in the flow.
 A total of 2 changes must be made.
 One for the action "Retrieve items" and one for the action "Create item.
-This item is included in the action "Loop through RSS feed" > "Check if...".
+The second action is included in the action "Loop through RSS feed" > "Check if...".
 For both changes it is important to select the correct list!

-- During import it can happen that GA Date and PublishDate are not in the correct column.
-Therefore set PublishDate with the RSS "Feed published on" and GA Date with the variable vGADate.
+4. Now you can execute the Flow manually, the SharePoint List should be filled with all entries of this year, because you running the Flow for the first time.
+After that and for the best performance you should edit the flow to always run on the 1st of a month, to set this up: Edit the Flow > Click on the Action "Recurrence" > Show advanced options > Start time: 2022-XX-01T00:00:00 > Save (XX should be the next upcoming month e.g. If today is 18th June 2022, Start time should be 2022-07-01T00:00:00.
+This flow repeats itself every month to add all entries of the previous month to the list.

+Note: The process of inserting all items from the official Roadmap can can take more than 5 min, depending on which months you first start the flow.

 Column | Description |
 --- | --- |